bodulic/CATS-rf/README.md

 In addition to transcript scores, CATS-rf provides a comprehensive set of assembly metrics, including transcript length and composition statistics, read mapping rates, positional coverage and accuracy profiles, and pair mapping consistency metrics.

-CATS-rf consistently displays stronger performance than currently existing reference-free transcriptome assembly evaluation tools.
-For detailed benchmarks and methodology, please refer to the CATS [preprint](https://www.biorxiv.org/content/10.1101/2025.07.22.666112v1)
+CATS has been published in Nature Communications!
+For detailed benchmarks and methodology, please refer to the [manuscript](https://doi.org/10.1038/s41467-026-72171-8)

 # Installation